kagantmr/zuzu/README.md

 ## Status

 Under active development.
 The kernel ABI is stable within the 1.x series.

-Current work is on TCP options, a native socket API, and driver restart.
-See the roadmap for what's planned and in what order.
+See roadmap for recent development updates.

 ## Documentation